TroJanzHEX/Unlimited-Filter-Bot/README.md

 * DATABASE_NAME  - Your database name from mongoDB.
 Default will be 'Cluster0'

-* SAVE_USER  -  Do you need to save user details?
+* SAVE_USER  -  Give yes or no .
 Usefull for getting userinfo and total user counts.
 May reduce filter capacity :( .

-Give yes or no
+* HEROKU_API_KEY  -  To check dyno status.
+Go to https://dashboard.heroku.com/account , scroll down and press Reveal API

 ## Credits